Liliaceae: Evolution and biogeography

 The development of a phylogenetic approach to taxonomy suggested the Liliales formed some of the earliest monocots.
 Molecular analysis indicates that divergence amongst the Liliales probably occurred around 82 million years ago.
-The closest sister family to the Liliaceae are the Smilacaceae with the Liliaceae separating 52 million years ago.
-Liliaceae thus arose during the late (Maastrichtian) Cretaceous to early (Paleocene) Paleogene periods.
+The closest sister family to the Liliaceae are the Smilacaceae, with the Liliaceae separating 52 million years ago.
+Liliaceae thus arose during the Late Cretaceous to Early Paleogene periods.
 Major evolutionary clades include the Lilieae (Lilium, Fritillaria, Nomocharis, Cardiocrinum, Notholirion) from the Himalayas about 12 mya and the Tulipeae (Erythronium, Tulipa, Gagea) from East Asia at about the same time.
 The Medeoleae (Clintonia and Medeola) may have appeared in North America but were subsequently dispersed, as may have the Streptopoideae and Calochortoideae.
 Liliaceae fossils have been dated to the Paleogene and Cretaceous eras in the Antarctic.

 The Liliaceae probably arose as shade plants, with subsequent evolution to open areas including deciduous forest in the more open autumnal period, but then a return of some species (e.g. Cardiocrinum).
 This was accompanied by a shift from rhizomes to bulbs, to more showy flowers, the production of capsular fruit and narrower parallel-veined leaves.
 Again, some reversal to the broader reticulate-veined leaves occurred (e.g. Cardiocrinum).